UKIP has short-circuited the left-right continuum and defied triangulation.

 Only by accepting this can party leaders – be they conviction or consensus politicians – find a way out of the present rut.

 Chris Clarke is an associate researcher at the Campaign CompanyLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.